 This is the best way to know how to find a great Bluetooth headset.
 How will you use it?

 You might use it while driving or maybe while on the street.
 Or at the office.
 Perhaps even all of them.

 For driving or outside use, it’s recommended to have noise cancellation.
 That means the headset will be equipped with two or more microphones.
 One microphone will pick up your voice while the remaining cancel ambient noise.

 The same headset you use for calls will be fine for listening to audiobooks or podcasts.
-If it has an ear hook or a silicone tip they should be well secured.
+If it has an ear hook or a silicone tip it should be well secured.
 A one-ear device will work great.

 Listening to music will be a whole different story.
 I recommend you use an over both ears Bluetooth headphones.
 It’s the right choice to provide the best stereo sound quality.

 If you need a device for listening to music while working out you’ll need a stereo headset that can be easily secured and is light.

 What you should look for when choosing a Bluetooth Headset…As I’ve mentioned, not every Bluetooth headset is the best for every situation.
 Let’s take a look at some attributes relevant to getting a great Bluetooth headset:

 To each of these cases you should take into account the following protocols: